munificent/craftinginterpreters/book/local-variables.md

 ## Challenges

-1. Our simple local array makes it simple to calculate the stack slot of each local variable.
+1. Our simple local array makes it easy to calculate the stack slot of each local variable.
 But it means that when the compiler resolves a reference to a variable, we have to do a linear scan through the array.